MicroEJ/docs/VEEPortingGuide/uiBufferedImage.rst

 ======

 A buffered image requires a *drawer*.
-A drawer is an engine which has the responsibility to:
+A drawer is an engine that has the responsibility to:

 * allow the application to create Standard and Custom buffered images,
 * draw into these images.

 The implementation is not the same between the Embedded side and the Simulation.
-However the concepts are the same and are described in dedicated chapters.
+However, the concepts are the same and are described in dedicated chapters.

 Formats
 =======